runderwoman/faaspot-cli/sync_rpc/README.md

 ### Install script requirments

-Download `sync.js` script to some folder.
+Download `sync.js` script and the `package.json` file to some folder.
 Inside the folder with the script, run the following command
 ```
 npm install
 ```